juliaenriquetto/Heros-Journey/README.md

 # Heros-Journey
 > This was made in april 2023.

-Hero's Journey game is a project developed in the third semester of a IT course on Colégio Técnico de Campinas - Unicamp.
+Hero's Journey game is a project developed for the "Agile Software Development" class in the third semester of an IT course at Colégio Técnico de Campinas - Unicamp.

 ![herosjourney](https://github.com/juliaenriquetto/Heros-Journey/blob/main/heros-journey.png)